 Along the famed Route 60 there is plenty to see and along the route while passing through Mesa, but sure to stop outside the famous Starlite Motel's.
 What makes this such a popular spot is their ‘Diving Lady’ sign on East Main Street.
 Neon signs were once all the rage in America but have since become somewhat of a relic in today’s modern era.
 This classic sign was preserved by the Mesa Preservation Foundation at the cost of $120,000 and is now able to be seen by passers by for years to come!

 Organ Stop Pizza is one of those dining destinations you’ll talk about for years to come.
 The Organ Stop’s Wurlitzer theatre organ was built for the Denver Theatre and was installed in 1927.
 William P. Brown, a Phoenix real estate developer came up with the idea to take this old organ and place it on stage in a pizza parlous where it could be enjoyed as a landmark attraction after its year of use in the Theatre had come to an end.
 It’s 6000 pipes, percussion and traps are all preformed by wold class musicians for happy dinners throughout the year!
 This weird curiosity will surely be a hit wit!

-The Mesa Arizona Temple is the building in which the Church of Latter-day Saints operates out of and even if you’re not religious, it’s stil a sight to behold for those of us who love architecture.
+The Mesa Arizona Church of Jesus Christ of Latter-Day Saints is a wonderful place to see even if you’re not religious, it’s still a sight to behold for those of us who love architecture.
 It is one of the most impressive neo-roman temples you can see in Arizona.
 And the reflective pool located outside makes this beautiful mirror image which are hard to be wowed at!
 At Christmas time, they put on a HUGE light display which attracts nearly 150,000 visitors every year.